hibatillah/furaya/README.md

 # Hotel Management System

-Furaya Hotel Management System, focus on Front Desk module with Prototyping method.
+Furaya Hotel Management System, focus on Front Desk module which is reservation system and room management.

 ## Features